 Choosing family fall outfits is tricky!
-We get it – it’s hard to figure out one outfit, let alone coordinate the entire family’s outfits!
-Here are our six best tips every family will find helpful as they choose their fall family outfits:
+We get it – it’s hard to figure out one outfit, let alone coordinating colors for the entire family!
+Here are our six best tips every family will find helpful as they choose the colors to wear for fall pictures:

 Wearing layers are always flattering!
 Add cardigans, jackets, and accessories like scarves, necklaces, and belts to mix and match specific colors within each family member’s outfit.
 For example, if everyone is wearing navy, gray, and mustard yellow – a parent can add a mustard yellow cardigan, son can add a mustard yellow bow tie or vest, and daughter can wear a mustard yellow leggings or headband!